Luburic/InfoSec-Tutor/README.md

 ```
 npm install bower -g
 ```

+### Installing

-The last thing you need to do is install the dependencies for both the server and client application by typing the following commands inside the InfoSec Tutor root folder:
+You need to do is install the dependencies for both the server and client application by typing the following commands inside the InfoSec Tutor root folder:
 ```
 npm install
 bower install